 What information is collected?

 In order to collect tolls, all vehicles passing Ferde's toll stations are registered.
-Vehicles with an registered agreement are registered in accordance with the terms of the agreement.
+Vehicles with an registered agreement are registered with tag number and a picture of the vehicles registration number.
 Vehicles without an agreement are registered with video images of the vehicle's registration number.
+These images are stored in a central picture database, owned and operated by the Norwegian Public Roads Administration.
+Ferde AS can use these images for quality control of passages, the pictures are not stored in Ferde’s systems.

 In order to provide the correct price, we register the time and place of passage and collect the vehicle's environmental characteristics from the Environmental Register owned by the Norwegian Public Roads Administration.